ndd21/PHYS281/docs/demo-anaconda.md

 === "Anaconda Navigator"
-    After opening _Anaconda Navigator_ (as described above) click on the "<i class="fa fa-cube"></i> Environments" tab on the left hand side of the screen.
-At the bottom of the middle panel click on the "Create" <i class="fa fa-plus-square"></i> button to open up a new dialogue box:
+    After opening _Anaconda Navigator_ (as described above) click on the ":fontawesome-solid-dice-d6: Environments" tab on the left hand side of the screen.
+At the bottom of the middle panel click on the "Create" :fontawesome-solid-plus-square: button to open up a new dialogue box:

     ![Anaconda Navigator create environment](img/anaconda-navigator-create.png)